Analyzing Linear DSGE models: the Method of Undetermined Markov States: The Method of Undetermined Markov States

 \section{The Method of Undetermined Markov States}

 In this section, I will work with a class of generic linear DSGE models and describe a new method that allows one to simply compute their impulse response function (henceforth IRF) in closed form.
 The reason for the focus on the IRF is that, for a linear model the IRF summarizes all there is to know about it.
-Indeed, a standard result in \textit{Linear Systems Theory} is that any path of the endogenous variables can be expressed as a linear combination of the IRFs at each point in time.\footnote{See for example Theorem 3.2 in \cite{Hespanha2018linear}.} For simplicity of exposition, I will consider a class of models that feature an arbitrary number of control/forward-looking variables, one endogenous state and one exogenous state \textemdash the generalization to an arbitrary number of endogenous states is covered in the online Appendix.
-More precisely, throughout this section I will work with the following class of Linear Rational Expectation models:
+Indeed, a standard result in \textit{Linear Systems Theory} is that any path of the endogenous variables can be expressed as a linear combination of the IRFs at each point in time.\footnote{See for example Theorem 3.2 in \cite{Hespanha2018linear}.} For simplicity of exposition, I will consider a class of models that feature an arbitrary number of control/forward-looking variables, one endogenous state and one exogenous state \textemdash the generalization to an arbitrary number of endogenous states is covered in the online Appendix B. More precisely, throughout this section I will work with the following class of Linear DSGE models:

-\begin{ddef}[Model $\mathcal{A}$] I consider a class of models that relate a vector of control/forward-looking variables $\mathbb{Y}_t$ to an endogenous state $k_t$ and an exogenous state $z_t$ through the following set of equations:
+\begin{ddef}[Model $\mathcal{A}$] I consider a class of models\footnote{This class of models can be easily extended to include $\E_t k_{t+1}$ in equation \eqref{eq:fwd_multi} or $\mathbb{Y}_{t-1}$ on the right hand side of equation \eqref{eq:bwd_multi}.} that relate a vector of control/forward-looking variables $\mathbb{Y}_t$ to an endogenous state $k_t$ and an exogenous state $z_t$ through the following set of equations: